100 Notable alumni of

 -

 Gleb Olegovich Pavlovsky was a Russian political scientist who also described himself as a "political technologist".
 During the Soviet era, he was prosecuted as a dissident.
 From 1996 to 2011, he was a political adviser to Vladimir Putin.
-Since then, he was a critic of the Russian government.
+After that, he became a critic of the Russian government.

 -